MLPerf Mobile Inference Benchmark

 Most chipset organizations rely on optimized software backends (or libraries) to extract the best performance from their SoCs, which often support many different hardware accelerators (CPUs, GPUs, NPUs, DSPs, etc.).
 Smartphone companies that use proprietary vendor backends or delegates implement their back-end interface to the reference MLPerf app (Figure~\ref{fig:code path}, Section~\ref{sec:backend}).
 To run the neural-network models, such back ends query the correct library (TensorFlow, TFLite, the Exynos Neural Network SDK, or the SNPE SDK).
-For laptops, submitters can build a native command-line application that incorporates the instructions in the MLCommons GitHub repo.
-The MLPerf LoadGen can integrate this application, and it supports back ends such as the OpenVINO run time.
+For laptops, submitters can build a native command-line application.
+The LoadGen integrates this application, and it supports back ends such as the OpenVINO run time.
 The application generates logs consistent with MLPerf rules, validated by the submission checker.
 The number of samples necessary for performance mode and for accuracy mode remains identical to the number in the smartphone scenario.
-The only difference is the absence of a user interface for these devices.
+The only difference is the absence of a graphical user interface for laptop-based devices.

 Figure~\ref{fig:code path} shows how we support all this flexibility.
 The reference TensorFlow models are at the root of the entire process, which follows one of three paths. {Code~path~\circled{1}} allows submitters to optimize the reference TensorFlow models for implementation through a proprietary back end (e.g., SNPE for Qualcomm or ENN for Samsung), then schedule and deploy the networks on the hardware. {Code~path~\circled{2}} allows submitters to convert the reference TensorFlow models to a mobile-friendly format using an exporter.
 These models are then easy to deploy on the device, along with appropriate quantizations, using the TFLite delegates to access the AI-processing hardware. {Code~path~\circled{3}} allows non-smartphone submitters to run the reference TensorFlow models through non-mobile back ends (e.g., OpenVINO) on laptops and tablets with operating systems such as Windows and Linux.

-\subsection{Run Rules}
+\section{Run Rules}

-In any benchmark, measurement consistency is crucial for reproducibility.
-We thus developed a strict set of run rules that allow us to reproduce submitted results through an independent third party.
+We developed a strict set of run rules that allow us to reproduce submitted results through an independent third party.
 All of the MLPerf Mobile run rules and conditions are based on best practices derived from industry input and feedback.